PengInGitHub/golang_microservices/README.md

-go-micro: the microservice framework available for Go<br/> communication is very important in microservice since microservices are separated<br/> gRPC:light-weight binary based RPC communication protocol made by Google<br/>
+go-micro: the microservice framework available for Go<br/> communication is very important in microservice since microservices are separated<br/> gRPC:light-weight binary based RPC communication protocol made by Google<br/> protobuf:the interchange DSL of gRPC, used to define service interface